ozaner/ozanerhansha.github.io-OLD/_posts/physics/00-0-0-position.md

 $$\int_{-\infty}^{\infty}\left | \psi(x) \right |^2 dx=1$$

 Because the particle has to be somewhere in space, the probabilities must sum to 1.
 We integrate from $-\infty$ to $\infty$ since the particle is a wave spread out over all of space.
 This means that the particle could possibly be anywhere in the universe, just with an unfathomably low probability.
-With some vector calculus, this can extended to the 3D case we see in the real world.
+With some vector calculus, this can be extended to the 3D case we see in the real world.